openstack-archive/senlin/doc/source/developer/index.rst

 ~~~~~~~~

 Senlin is a **clustering service** for OpenStack clouds.
 It creates and
-operates clusters of homogenous objects exposed by other OpenStack services.
+operates clusters of homogeneous objects exposed by other OpenStack services.
 The goal is to make orchestration of collections of similar objects easier.

 This document targets senlin contributors.